hyperledger/fabric/docs/source/peers/peers.md

 A blockchain network is comprised primarily of a set of *peer nodes* (or, simply, *peers*).
 Peers are a fundamental element of the network because they host ledgers and smart contracts.
-Recall that a ledger immutably records all the transactions generated by smart contracts (or *chaincode*).
+Recall that a ledger immutably records all the transactions generated by smart contracts (which in Hyperledger Fabric are contained in a *chaincode*, more on this later).
 Smart contracts and ledgers are used to encapsulate the shared *processes* and shared *information* in a network, respectively.
-These aspects of a peer make them a good starting point to understand a Hyperledger Fabric network.
+These aspects of a peer make them a good starting point to understand a Fabric network.

 Other elements of the blockchain network are of course important: ledgers and smart contracts, orderers, policies, channels, applications, organizations, identities, and membership, and you can read more about them in their own dedicated sections.
-This section focusses on peers, and their relationship to those other elements in a Hyperledger Fabric network.
+This section focusses on peers, and their relationship to those other elements in a Fabric network.

 ![Peer1](./peers.diagram.1.png)

 *A blockchain network is comprised of peer nodes, each of which can hold copies of ledgers and copies of smart contracts.
 In this example, the network N consists of peers P1, P2 and P3, each of which maintain their own instance of the distributed ledger L1.
 P1, P2 and P3 use the same chaincode, S1, to access their copy of that distributed ledger*.

 Peers can be created, started, stopped, reconfigured, and even deleted.
 They expose a set of APIs that enable administrators and applications to interact